Newport Tower (Rhode Island): Description

 The Newport Tower is located in Touro Park at the top of Mill Street, surrounded by a historical residential neighborhood on the hill above the waterfront tourist district.
 Eighteenth-century paintings show that the hill itself once furnished a view of the harbor and would have been visible to passing mariners in Narragansett Bay, but recent tree growth now obscures the view.

 The Newport Tower is not exactly circular.
 From southeast to northwest, the diameter reportedly measures 22 ft 2 in but, when measured from east to west, the diameter lengthens to 23 ft 3 in.
 However, the 19th-century measurements of the interior gave an east–west dimension of 18 ft 4 in, which was slightly shorter than the north–south measurement of 19 ft 9 in, suggesting that the discrepancies may be due to the unevenness of the rubble masonry.
 The tower has a height of 28 ft and an exterior width of 24 ft.
 At one time, the interior of the tower was coated with smooth white plaster, the remnants of which may be seen on the interior faces of several pillars.
 It is supported by eight cylindrical columns that form stone arches, two of which are slightly broader than the other six.
 Above the arches and inside the tower is evidence of a floor that once supported an interior chamber.
 The walls are approximately 3 ft thick, and the diameter of the inner chamber is approximately 18 ft.
 The chamber has four windows on what used to be the main floor, and three very small ones at the upper level.
 Almost directly opposite the west window is a fireplace backed with grey stone and flanked by nooks.

 A representation of the tower is featured prominently on the seal and unit patch of the former US Navy vessel USS Newport.

 Nothing in early Norse architecture is similar to the Newport Tower in size or appearance.
 However, this 17th-century windmill near Chesterton, England shares many characteristics with the Newport Tower.

 The tower is described in a document of 1741 as "the old stone mill."
 It was used as a haymow in 1760, while it was described in 1767 as being used as a powder store "some time past".
-De Barres' plan of Newport published in 1776 marks it as "Stone Wind Mill."
+De Barres's plan of Newport published in 1776 marks it as "Stone Wind Mill."
 During the American Revolution, the tower was used by the Americans as a lookout and by the British to store munitions.